hugesuccessllc/hugesuccessllc.github.io/_posts/2024-07-04-podsothoth-live-show.markdown

 Tickets are free for [NecronomiCon Providence](https://necronomicon-providence.com) attendees (and you should get yours today).
-But, if you're some kind of weirdo who wants to see this live performance of a Lovecraft podcast *without* committing to an entire weekend-long conference ticket, we're [asking $10](https://www.zeffy.com/en-US/ticketing/2f535ac3-91ad-414e-9c75-f32a837a119d), so snag your ticket either way, today!
+But, if you're some kind of weirdo who wants to see this live performance of a Lovecraft podcast *without* committing to an entire weekend-long conference ticket, we're [asking $10](https://www.zeffy.com/en-US/ticketing/2f535ac3-91ad-414e-9c75-f32a837a119d), so snag your place in Black Box Theater either way, today!

-See you in Providence!